iDevelopper/PBRevealViewController/README.md

 ## Installation

-To run the example project, clone the repo, and run `pod install` in your Terminal from the Example directory first or run `pod try PBRevealViewController`.
+To run the example project, clone the repo, and run `pod install` in your Terminal from the Example directory first.

+You can also run `pod try PBRevealViewController` in your Terminal from anywhere.

 The easiest way to install it is by copying the following to your project:
-* PBRevealViewController.h
+- PBRevealViewController.h
-* PBRevealViewController.m
+- PBRevealViewController.m

 PBRevealViewController is also available through [CocoaPods](http://cocoapods.org).
 To install the library to your project, simply copy to clipbooard the the pod command as shown below and paste it in your Podfile: